Zadie Smith: Personal life

 Smith met Nick Laird at the University of Cambridge.
 They married in 2004 in King's College Chapel, Cambridge.
 Smith dedicated On Beauty to "my dear Laird".
 She also uses his name in passing in White Teeth: "An' all the good-lookin' men, all the rides like your man Nicky Laird, they're all dead."

 The couple lived in Rome from November 2006 to 2007, and later lived in New York City and the Kilburn area of London.
 They have two children.

 Smith describes herself as "unreligious", and was not raised in a religion, although she retains a "curiosity" about the role religion plays in others' lives.
 In an essay exploring humanist and existentialist views of death and dying, Smith characterises her worldview as that of a "sentimental humanist".

 Zadie Smith's favourite book is Middlemarch by George Eliot.
 In a 2010 interview, she said that Middlemarch was "just an extraordinary achievement in a novel.
 It's so diverse and gigantic—its concentration is so diffuse.
 It's a social novel, which England has always aspired to; at the same time, it's a great philosophical novel, like its continental cousins."

+In May 2025, Smith signed an open letter calling for an immediate ceasefire in Gaza.
+The letter described Israel’s actions in Gaza as “genocidal”.